-The WiSE mentoring program helps first year women interested in the sciences navigate through the maze of choices that Brown offers.
+The WiSE mentoring program helps first and second year women interested in the sciences navigate through the maze of choices that Brown offers.
 Incoming women are paired with an upper class mentor who can share a unique student perspective.

 What is a WiSE Mentor?

 Mentors are a resource within an entire network of resources and help mentees develop the power, skills, knowledge and experience of women in science as individuals and in groups, enabling them to undertake initiatives of their own.